lenra-io/lesta/README.md

 ### Generator

-It's a function that will use the Configuration and the PathManagers to start or generate the Website.
+It is a function that will use the Configuration and the PathManagers to start or generate the Website.

 Here are the built-in Generators:
 - express: starts an Express server to serve the Website